LabeLase® Producer

 Adding a Field

+Before you can add a field to your layout, you must first select the appropriate tool.
+The Text tool is used to add text fields to the layout, the Barcode tool adds barcode fields, etc. You may select the desired tool either from the Tool menu, or from the Tool toolbar.
+Only one tool can be selected at a time, so when you select a tool, the previously selected tool is deselected.
+To deselect all tools, select the Pointer .
+Once your chosen tool is selected, you place the field on the layout by clicking on the tag image in the location where the field is to be anchored.
+If you simply click and release the mouse, the field will be located at the specified position, and the initial size of the field will be determined by the settings in the Format toolbar.
 You may also determine the size of the field by clicking on the desired anchor point and dragging the mouse to form a "stretch box".
 This box has a dashed green outline and its size determines the size of the field.
 You can also specify the rotation angle of the field by varying the direction of the stretch box.
 If you drag up and right of the anchor, the rotation angle will be zero degrees.
 Drag down and right to specify 270 degrees.
 Up and left sets the rotation to 90 degrees, and down and left sets 180 degrees.
+Regardless of the method you use to add the field, when you release the mouse button that field's editor will appear.
+Each tool has its own editor, which allows you to specify the details about the field's composition.
+The various field editors are described below.

 Text Field Editor

-Each text field is defined by several pieces of information that you must supply.
-This information is entered on multiple tabs, and includes:
+Each graphic field is defined by several pieces of information that you must supply.
+This information includes: Graphic Tab

 Position Tab

-X - The X coordinate of the lower left corner of the text is specified here.
+X - The X coordinate of the lower left corner of the graphic is specified here.
+Note that this value is already filled in for you based on where you clicked the mouse.
+Y - The Y coordinate of the lower left corner of the graphic is specified here.
 Note that this value is already filled in for you based on where you clicked the mouse.

 Effects Tab